 Creative writing courses here are taught by experienced and dedicated teachers who are themselves practicing and well-published writers within the genre they teach.

-MBC student writers are encouraged to submit their work — and/or work on the editorial staff — of two campus literary magazines, Miscellany and Libations.
+MBC student writers are encouraged to submit their work — and/or work on the editorial staff — of the campus literary magazine, Outrageous Fortune.

-- The minor is structured so that students experience this process in at least two genres with advanced work in at least one.
-The 100-level courses the Crafting of Fiction and the Crafting of Poetry emphasize invention, process, and elements of literary craft; 200-level courses feature peer workshops.
+The minor is structured so that students experience this process in at least two genres with advanced work in at least one.
+The 200-level courses the Crafting of Fiction and the Crafting of Poetry emphasize invention, process, and elements of literary craft; 300-level courses feature peer workshops.